 (Dimensions are for a final patch pocket of width 5″ and length 5.5″)

 Make a band for the top edge – Cut 3″ wide and 6 inch long piece of fabric of the same fabric as the pocket or a contrasting fabric.

-To make ruffle, cut a 26″ x 2 ” contrasting fabric strip on the straight of grain.
+To make the ruffle, cut a 26″ x 2 ” contrasting fabric strip on the straight of grain.
 Press in half longways.
 Run 2 rows of lengthened machine stitching.
 Gather to fit band.
-Baste piping to long side of band.
+Baste piping to the long side of the band.
 Place gathered ruffle on top of piping and baste.

 Along one 6 inch side of the band piece, baste ruffle to band, right sides together.
 Turn the seam allowance at that side inside.
 Now you get a band piece with the ruffle facing down.
 Press in place and if needed pin in place.